Classical & Ancient Near Eastern Studies

-Classical & Ancient Near Eastern Studies (CANES) encompasses the art, history and literature of ancient Greece, Italy and the Middle East.
+Classical & Ancient Near Eastern Studies (CANES) encompasses the art, history and literature of ancient Greece, ancient Italy and the ancient Middle East.
 This discipline is the oldest and most central of all the humanities and at one time constituted the basic liberal arts education.
 Studies in the classics can lead to careers in teaching, history, archaeology, publishing, museum work and more.

 CANES Tracks and Philosophy